realvz/blog.realvarez.com/src/sections/Intro.md

 layout: "base.njk"
 permalink: "/"
 order: 1
+description: "Re Alvarez Parmar's site"
 ---

 # 👋 Hello!

 Hi, I am Re (pronounced like Ray).
-I work at AWS as a Principal Solutions Architect where I spend my days designing resilient systems that scale.
+I work at AWS as a Principal Solutions Architect where I spend my days helping customers design resilient systems that scale.

 In my free time, I'm fascinated by another kind of system: the psychological ones that shape how we love, hurt, and heal.